-The vast majority of miscarriages are not caused by anything you have or have not done.
-However, there are factors which that can increase the risk of miscarriage.
+Most miscarriages are not caused by anything you have or have not done.
+However, there are factors that can increase the risk.

 No. Some women have light spotting or bleeding that doesn’t lead to a miscarriage.